RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 <!--more-->
 ###How to Install Homebrew
 {% imgcap right /images/xcode-app-store.png Homebrew depends on Xcode. %}
-Some parts of Homebrew require Xcode.
-Make sure you have Xcode installed on your Mac.
+Some parts of Homebrew require Xcode, Apple's environment for developing software on Mac OS X. Make sure you have Xcode installed on your Mac.
 Xcode is available for free in the Mac App Store.

 With Xcode installed, you can install Homebrew by pasting the following command into a terminal window.